kalavai-net/kalavai-client/docs/docs/petals.md

 print(tokenizer.decode(outputs[0]))  # A cat sat on a mat...
 ```

 This path is great if you are a dev with python installed, and don't mind installing the Petals SDK.
 If you want an install-free path, Kalavai deploys a single endpoint for models, which allows you to do inference via gRPC and HTTP requests.
+Substitute KALAVAI_ENDPOINT with the endpoint displayed under the [`Community Pools` page](https://platform.kalavai.net).
 Here is a request example:

 ```python
 """